seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

         Next, notice that here the MSE is <i>not</i> just the average squared error on the available training data.
 These constraints are much stronger: they are constraints on the MSE when the learned model is applied to <i>new data</i>.
 This is important because we don't just want machine learning models that appear to be safe or fair on the training data.
 We want machine learning models that are safe or fair when used to made decisions or predictions in the future.
     </p>
     <p>
-        To code up this example using the engine, we need to follow these steps:
+        To code up this example using the engine, we need to follow these steps.
     </p>
     <ol>
         <li> Define the data - we will generate some synthetic data for X and Y in this case.</li>
-        <li> Create parse trees from the behavioral constraints (constraint strings and confidence levels), which we defined above.</li>
+        <li> Create parse trees from the behavioral constraints</li>
         <li> Define the underlying machine learning model </li>
         <li> Create a spec object containing all of this information and some hyperparameters - we can ignore many of these in this example.
 For a full list of parameters and their defaults see the API docs for <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.spec.SupervisedSpec.html#seldonian.spec.SupervisedSpec">SupervisedSpec</a>.</li>
         <li> Run the Seldonian algorithm using the spec object. </li>
     </ol>
     Let's write out the code to do this.
-Each step above is enumerated in comments in the code below:
+Each step above is enumerated in comments in the code below.
+We will make heavy use of helper functions with many hidden defaults.
+In the tutorials that follow, we will explore how to customize running the Engine.

 {% highlight python %}